 When temperatures drop, and the skies are gray and cloudy, there’s nothing quite like a hot, relaxing bath to warm up.
 However, if your water heater is not running as it should, this attempt at relaxation could turn into a headache instead!
 Perhaps you have noticed that your water heating isn’t getting water quite as warm as you would like, or maybe, even though you turned up the temperature on the unit, it takes longer to heat up, and doesn’t run hot for as long?
-If you have noticed any of these issues, or if your water heater is around 10-15 years old, it may be time to invest in a new one, before it goes cold for good!
+If you have noticed any of these issues, or if your unit is around 10-15 years old, it may be time to invest in a new one, before it goes cold for good!

 If the idea of investing in a new water heater seems beyond your reach, don’t worry!
 There are plenty of options for water heaters nowadays, and a new one might even end up saving your money on your monthly utility bills.
 There’s a common saying that goes “if it isn’t broke, don’t fix it.”
 This may be true in some circumstances, however, even though something is functionally working, that doesn’t mean that it is still operating efficiently or up to the same standards as an updated version is.
 Sometimes upgrading or updating your unit is the most financially wise option.